 sRGB was conceived as a multipurpose color space standard that consumer digital devices could all standardize to.
-It is essentially a compromise color space that provides a uniform color space which all digital cameras and inkjet printers and displays are able to match (since sRGB aims to match the color gamut of a typical 2.2 gamma PC display).
-Therefore, if you are opening a file from a consumer digital camera or scanner and there is no profile embedded, you can assume that the missing profile should be sRGB.
-It is an ideal color space for Web design but unsuitable for photography or serious print work.
-This is mainly because the sRGB space clips the CMYK gamut quite severely and you will never achieve more than 75-85% cyan in your CMYK separations.
+It is essentially a compromise color space that provides a uniform color space which all digital cameras and inkjet printers and monitors are able to match, since sRGB aims to match the color gamut of a typical 2.2 gamma PC monitor.
+Therefore if you are opening a file from a consumer digital camera or scanner and there is no profile embedded, you can assume that the missing profile should be sRGB.
+It is an ideal color space for web design but